vuejs/vitepress/docs/reference/default-theme-home-page.md

 ### Customizing the name color

-VitePress uses the brand color (`--vp-c-brand`) for the `name`.
+VitePress uses the brand color (`--vp-c-brand-1`) for the `name`.
 However, you may customize this color by overriding `--vp-home-hero-name-color` variable.

 ```css
 :root {